-However, the only limitation faced by this is that it can restore files to any point in the last 30 days only.
-This means if your quarterly budget is modified and you don’t check it for a long long time, you might not find the older version anyhow unless you have a backup.
+However, the only limitation is that it can restore files to any point in the last 30 days.
+This means if your quarterly budget is modified and you don’t check it for a long time, you might not find the older version unless you have a backup.

 This feature is coming along and under the features of Data Loss Prevention (DLP), eDiscovery, Service level encryption with customer-owned keys (this is currently in preview and might contain bugs.
-But will be coming very soon for the public.), and data retention controls with consistent management across Office 365 which we discussed in our earlier article titled – How to move files between Office 365, SharePoint and OneDrive .
+But will be coming very soon for the public.), and data retention controls with consistent management across Office 365.

-Now, without any further ado, let’s dive straight into how to use this feature.
+Now, without further ado, let’s dive into how to use this feature.

 In that sidebar, find and click on the Restore OneDrive button.